diemilio/qosf-2020-application/README.md

 There are three files in this repository:
 1. `task03_details.ipynb` is an IPython notebook with details and examples of how the code was developed.
 For better rendering you can access the file through nbviewer [here]().
 2. `translate.py` contains the code of the compiler program (deliverable for this task).
 3. `task03_examples.ipynb` is an IPython with a few simple examples demostrating how to use the `translate.py` function.
-See nbviewever version [here]().